lucievaridel/test/README.md

 ### Sample collection

+Nine samples chosen from the Rosaceae family were collected from the Botanical Garden of the University of Fribourg (link): Malus pumila, Malus sylvestris, Malus floribunda, Prunus cerasifera, Prunus padus, Prunus tomentosa, Potentilla sterilis, Potentilla rupestris, Potentilla recta.
+These samples were collected for the DBGI project and were registered accordingly on iNaturalist.
+More details for the nine samples are available here(link the csv file).
+Leaves were collected using a sterilized scalpel and placed into coffee filters.
+The coffee filters were individually placed in a 50mL Falcon tube prior to drying of the leaves in a freeze dryer for one week.

 - Where we the plants collected ?
 - Which species were collected ?
 - Link to the iNaturalist entries of your species.